xodiosx/Xodoshw/README.md

     <a href="https://youtu.be/iY-NcRbcofo?si=t2qnuzIf618Of8Zi"><strong>installing XoDos 5 YouTube video</strong></a>
       <br />
       <br />
-      if you like this project you can give it a Star And if you want to modify it clone it and build if you have android higher than 11 you need to disable phantom process killer first fix phantom process killer or process complete signal 9 error command used::
+      if you like this project you can give it a Star And if XoDos crashing and if you have android higher than 11 you need to disable phantom process killer first fix phantom process killer or process complete signal 9 error command used::
 ```